 Continuation of ENGR 461 (Ship Design II).
 Course requires students to enter SNAME sponsored ship design competition and meet requirements of the competition.
 Other design competitions may be substituted with instructor's approval.
+Open only to B.E. students or by permission of department chair.
 Prerequisites: ENGR 461, ENGR 462.
-[Spring]